Slamdunk/phpstan-extensions/README.md

 composer require --dev slam/phpstan-extensions
 ```

+## Usage

+When you are using [`phpstan/extension-installer`](https://github.com/phpstan/extension-installer),
+`conf/slam-rules.neon` will be automatically included.

-And include `slam-rules.neon` in your project's PHPStan config:
+Otherwise you need to include `conf/slam-rules.neon` in your `phpstan.neon`:

 ```yaml
 includes: